devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. Open the Home menu, click on Dashboards, and then select **Awesome Dashboard** that you previous created.
 1. Click the `Add` button on the top menu and create a new visualization.
 1. For the `Data source` specify **grafanacloud-youraccountnamehere-prom**.
+1. Toggle the query editor to `Builder` mode.
 1. For `Metric` select **request_total**, and for `Label filters` select **source** with a value of **jwt_pizza_service**.
 These are the values that you provided with the Curl command.
 1. Press `Run Queries` to cause the data source to pull data from Prometheus.
 1. Change the time range, on the top menu bar, to be the last 15 minutes.